rukmini-dev/phishing-detector/README.md

 ## 📬 Contact

-Created by [Your Name] – feel free to reach out via email or GitHub!
+Created by Rukmini K – feel free to reach out via email or GitHub!